 4. Create a productive environment in your home space

 The office provides a context for working, whereas your home is usually a place for leisure and relaxation.
+Many jobs have been restructured with the rise of remote work, think of work from home call centers and online schooling who have shifted their work online from new home work spaces.
 To productively work from home, you will need to create a private workspace that is free from distractions (especially if you share your home with family, pets or roommates).
 Experts suggest you work outside your bedroom whenever possible, as your productivity tends to suffer if you use this space for work.
 Ideally you would want to set up your home office in a separate room in your house.

 Ensure there is a strong WIFI connection, headphones for video conference calls and plenty of distance from family members who may be a distraction.

 Close your door while you’re working and stick a note on it, requesting that you remain undisturbed.
 You can also post your schedule on the door to let others in your household know when they can expect you to resurface and interact with them.

 Even with a private home office, there are many distracters that can hinder your productivity.
 To help you focus solely on work and efficiently complete your daily tasks, try:

 - Putting your phone on do-not-disturb or airplane mode during work hours